anewton1998/draft-regext-ext-json-media-type/draft-regext-ext-json.md

 that the RDAP With Extensions media type is not recognized by the server.

-When the RDAP With Extensions media type is used in the Content-Type header, the values in the media type's extension parameter MUST match the values in the `rdapConformance` array in the return JSON.
+When the RDAP With Extensions media type is used in the Content-Type header, the values in the media type's "extensions" parameter MUST match the values in the `rdapConformance` array in the return JSON.

 # IANA Considerations